Redis Caching Architecture & Invalidation Fundamentals

 redis-cli CONFIG SET maxmemory-policy allkeys-lfu

-Redis 7+ also introduces MEMORY DOCTOR for diagnosing fragmentation and allocation anomalies.
+maxmemory-samples 10 increases eviction accuracy at a marginal CPU cost; the default of 5 is often too coarse under write-heavy workloads.
 Teams should pair eviction tuning with proactive monitoring of used_memory_peak, mem_fragmentation_ratio, and evicted_keys.
 When memory pressure triggers aggressive eviction, cache hit ratios degrade, shifting load back to primary databases.
-Implementing tiered caching (Redis + local in-memory L1) or pre-warming hot keys during deployments can absorb these transitions gracefully.
+Implementing tiered caching (Redis plus local in-memory L1) or pre-warming hot keys during deployments can absorb these transitions gracefully.

 Resilience and Fallback Routing Strategies